asenathinini/Student-Management-System/README.md

 Overview
 This project is a Java-based Student Management System built using:
-Object-Oriented Programming (OOP)
+Object-Oriented Programming (OOP),
-Java Swing for GUI
+Java Swing for GUI,
-SOLID Principles
+SOLID Principles,
-JDBC for database access
+JDBC for database access,
-MySQL database
+MySQL database,
 Builder Design Pattern
 The system allows students stored in the database to log in and view their details and calculated tuition based on their student type.